Interested in Starting a New School?

-Click on this link to the EDvera Sign In Page - https://mo.edvera.com.
-Currently certified schools who have received their EDvera credentials may log into their dashboard from this page.
+Click this link to the EDvera Sign In Page - https://mo.edvera.com.

 Schools seeking inital certification to operate in Missouri must first select the "New User" button and complete the online email form that will pop up on the bottom right of the screen.
-Those schools will be guided through the Initial Inquiry process to establish login credentials prior to beginning an initial application.
+A general overview of the certification process is available here.

 What is EDvera?